 - You may receive individual counseling, job training or other services.

 Moving to a sober living environment is a major life change.
 It’s also highly effective at helping addicts turn their life around.
 In some cases, by offering to move into a residence, you may also be able to avoid jail time and other serious penalties for your DUI.
-You can learn more about these residences here and find our guide to choosing a program here.
+You can learn more about these residences here: What is a DUI “sober living environment” and how is it different from rehab? and find our guide to choosing a program here: How do you choose a treatment program if I’m ordered into one for a Los Angeles DUI?

 Have you been charged with DUI?
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
 Fill out the form to the right or call (310) 862-0199 and get your free consultation today.